chabad360/covey/Readme.md

 Covey is in active development, it's written in Go, and uses Postgres as the database.
 If you are interested in helping with development, open a PR with your changes.
-At the moment, I've begun work on completing the API.
+At the moment, I've been finishing off most of my tests, and fixing bugs.

 ### Installation Instructions